ilizoran/scripts/OTRS-AllInOne/README.md

 OTRS Scripts for installing multiple instances with Mysql or Postgresql DB type
 ===============================================================================

-These scripts require to have already predifined OTRS folders or to have default OTRS folder in /opt/otrs
+These scripts require to have already predefined OTRS folders or to have default OTRS folder in /opt/otrs

 Install single OTRS instance
 ----------------------------